Saline Valley: History

-Saline Valley was inhabited in late prehistoric times by the Ko'ongkatün Band of Timbisha Shoshone (also known as Panamint or Koso).
+Saline Valley was inhabited by the Ko'ongkatün Band of Timbisha Shoshone (also known as Panamint or Koso).
 One of their principal villages was known as Ko'on and located in Saline Valley, therefore the valley was named after the village and known as Ko'ongkatün (Ko'on + kantün - "possessing, characterized by" the village Ko'on) or simply Ko'on.
 The Timbisha Shoshone living at Ko'on were called Ko'ontsi (″People of the village Ko'on").
 The village was abandoned in the early 20th century and the inhabitants moved to Darwin, California.

 Saline Valley was a significant mineral source in the late 19th and early 20th centuries.
 The Conn and Trudo Borax Company mined borax from the salt marsh from 1874 to 1895.
 The remains of this site can be seen today as a few shallow pits near Saline Valley Road.
 Salt mining began in 1903 at the south end of the lake, and continued into the 1930s.

 An electric aerial tram was constructed in 1911 to carry the salt 14 mi over the Inyo Mountains to a terminus northeast of Keeler, California in the Owens Valley.
 It operated sporadically from 1913 to 1936, but ultimately proved to be too expensive to run.
 The tram, which was placed on the National Register of Historic Places in 1973, was the steepest ever constructed in the United States.
 It rose from an elevation of 1100 ft in Saline Valley to 8500 ft over the mountains, and then down to 3600 ft.
 Route was south from Salt Lake to Daisy Canyon then southwest and terminated at the Southern Pacific RR between Dolomite and Swansea.
 In recent years it has been badly damaged by vandals.